 The range for reliable is 0% to 50% and unreliable is 51% or greater (times than average).
-For example, for a trip that normally takes 60 minutes, on a bad day of traffic, it will take 90 minutes or more (60 mins. x 50% = 90 mins.), therefore, the trip is considered to be unreliable.
-The higher the percentage, the more reliable it is.
+For example, for a trip that normally takes 60 minutes, on a bad day of traffic, it will take 90 minutes or more (60 mins. \times 50% = 90 mins.), therefore, the trip is considered to be unreliable.
 Based on the TTI methodology used across the state, for the Houston region, currently, 63% of person-miles traveled on the Interstate are reliable and is forecasted to be 50% reliable by 2022, with less reliability.
 As illustrated in the table below, the Non-Interstate National Highway System roadways in the region are more reliable than the Interstate.
+The higher the percentage, the more reliability there is.